mixu/npm_lazy/readme.md

 In response to the npm outage, I've made some improvements to npm_lazy.
 Previously, the primary use case was to prevent multiple servers in a large deploy from causing duplicate requests.

-The new setup is adds better caching support.
+The new version adds better caching support and resiliency to registry failures.

 ### Resilient to registry failures (new in 1.x!)